-In younger athletes (<35 year old), the usual causes of sudden cardiac death are due to structural abnormalities – both inherited and acquired – affecting the heart muscle, the heart valves or anomalous origin of the coronary arteries, which supply the heart muscle.
-Another major subset of conditions that confer a higher risk are electrical cardiac abnormalities.
-The mechanism of sudden death is thought to be secondary to a malignant arrhythmia.
+In younger athletes - under 35 years - the usual causes of sudden cardiac death are due to structural abnormalities affecting the heart.
+These abnormalities can be genetic or acquired.
+They can affect the heart muscle, valves or anomalous origin of the coronary arteries.
+Another major subset of conditions that run a higher risk are electrical cardiac abnormalities.
+Cardiologists believe that the mechanism of sudden death is secondary to a malignant arrhythmia.

 In older people, the most common cause of sudden cardiac death is due to coronary artery plaque rupture leading to a heart attack.
-High blood pressure, smoking, high LDL cholesterol, diabetes and a strong family history of premature coronary disease accelerate this risk.
+High blood pressure, smoking, high LDL cholesterol, diabetes and a family history of premature coronary disease increase this risk.

-The vast majority of individuals who have suffered a fatal cardiac event are well, with no prior symptoms.
-However, worrying clinical features include:
+The vast majority of individuals who suffered a fatal cardiac event showed no prior symptoms.
+Worrying clinical features include:

-The pre-exercise cardiac screen comprises taking a medical history, physical examination, an ECG and echocardiogram.
-All the tests are safe, non-invasive and can be done in a clinic setting and take no longer than 1 hour to perform.
-At present, genetic testing for common genetic cardiac conditions is not routinely used for screening purposes.
+The pre-exercise cardiac screening includes a medical history, physical examination, an ECG and echocardiogram.
+All the tests are safe, non-invasive, can be done at a clinic and take no longer than 1 hour to perform.
+Currently, genetic testing for common genetic cardiac conditions is not part of a cardiac screening.

-Another pre-exercise screen test one can consider is cardiopulmonary exercise testing (CPET), which is a non-invasive simultaneous measurement of the cardiovascular and respiratory system during exercise to assess an individual’s exercise capacity.
-Whilst CPET has numerous applications for evaluating a wide range of cardiac problems, the peak VO2 max achieved is a measure of someone’s maximal physiological uptake of oxygen and a surrogate marker of cardiovascular fitness.
-The peak VO2 max can be used to guide exercise training programs.
+Another pre-exercise screening test is cardiopulmonary exercise testing (CPET).
+This is a non-invasive simultaneous measurement of the cardiovascular and respiratory systems during exercise to assess an individual’s capacity.
+A CPET has many applications for evaluating a wide range of cardiac problems.
+The peak VO2 max achieved is a measure of someone’s maximal physiological uptake of oxygen.
+This means that it can act as a surrogate marker of cardiovascular fitness.
+The peak VO2 max can guide exercise training programs.